twocentstudios/twocentstudios.github.com/_posts/2017-02-21-Creating a Movie with an Image and Audio on iOS.markdown

 }
 ```

 I don't like the completion handler nesting, but since it's only one level deep I consider it acceptable in this case.
-I'd consider a reactive wrapper or `NSOperation`.
+Using a reactive wrapper or `NSOperation` would be cleaner and allow cancellation too.

 Another consideration would be to either allow the caller to provide a output URL for the intermediate video so that it can be cleaned up if necessary or to just perform the cleanup ourselves at the end of the operation after the final video has been created.
 In my specific situation, I was writing all the files to a temporary directory anyway.